valyrxyz/valyr-hub/docs/README.md

 ## 📄 License

-OpenvApps is released under the MIT License.
+Valyr is released under the MIT License.
 See [LICENSE](../LICENSE) for details.

 ---